blindij/talk_eunis19/presentation.md

 <img src="images/Logo_COLOR_2D-01.png" style="width:75%;"/>

 ???
-* CodeRefinery was started late 2018
+* CodeRefinery was started late 2016
 * Currently the project is in its second project period, ending autumn 2021
-* The project aim for establishing a network of CodeRefinery teachers (similar to the Carpentries)
+* The project aim for establishing a network of CodeRefinery instructores (similar to the Carpentries)

 ---